mathieulagrange/expLanes/demo/designOfExperiments/README.txt

-% This is the README for the experiment planDemo
+% This is the README for the experiment designOfExperiments

-% Created on 07-Jan-2014 by lagrange
+% Created on 06-Oct-2015 by lagrange

 % Purpose:

 % Reference:

 % Licence:

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %        Getting started with your experiment based on expLanes          %
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%